diamante-io/Diamante-Net-Core/docs/db-schema.md

 title: DB Schema
 ---

-DiamNet-core maintains the current state of the ledger in a SQL DB.
+diamnet-core maintains the current state of the ledger in a SQL DB.
 Currently it can be configured to use either sqlite or postgres.

 This database is the main way a dependent service such as Horizon can gather information on the current ledger state or transaction history.